What You Can Expect During Your Cesarean Recovery?

 Breastfeeding in the football and side-lye potions are usually preferred initially to avoid putting pressure on the incision site.
 As you heal, and the baby grows, you will move to more traditional positions as needed or desired.

-Limit visitors to those who are helpful and are willing to assist you in household chores.
+Limit visitors to those who are helpful and willing to assist you with household chores.
 Accept support, whenever it is offered, even when you don’t think you need it.
 There are lots of little tasks that can be done to help you to rest when the baby naps.

 Call your provider with any of the following: